dchodge/david.io/content/post/sm4_cop2/index.md

 ### Smallpox: a retrospective correlate

-Smallpox vaccination provides our earliest example.
+Smallpox vaccination provides an early example.
 Researchers in the 1960s and 70s, during the final push for eradication, observed, retrospectively, that vaccinia antibody levels correlated with protection against smallpox.
 This wasn't used for licensing (the vaccine was already widely deployed), but it helped answer a crucial question: had someone been successfully vaccinated?

 The vaccinia-neutralising antibody response became an informal correlate, used to assess take rates and guide revaccination strategies.
 It wasn't rigorous by modern standards, but it worked.
 The disease was eradicated in 1980, and those early observations laid groundwork for thinking systematically about immune markers and protection.